Rethinking the Zigzag Flattening for Image Reading: Related Works

-Such prominent works in Mathematics as \citep{linear_clustering,tip96space_filling_curves,tkde_analysis_hilbert} have evidenced that the locality between objects in multi-dimensional space is preserved in linear space.
-Recent works consisting of \citep{tip19hybrid_LSTM, thinking_in_patch} introduce the Hilbert curves into a specific computer vision (CV) task aim of obtaining better performance.
-By contrast, in this paper, we present the first theoretical analysis and empirical evidence to support the use of HF rather than the default ZF method when performing matrix unfolding operations for visual tasks.
-Specifically, \cite{tip19hybrid_LSTM} noted that the order of the image patches has a significant impact on the performance of the detection of image forgeries.
-Similarly, to extract better generalizable forgery detection, \citep{thinking_in_patch} employ the Hilbert curves to flatten image patches before feeding them into the Gated Recurrent Unit (GRU) network.
-And, \cite{hilbert_curve_for_sEMG} employed the Hilbert curves to generate 2-D image representations from 1-D surface electromyography (sEMG) signals for better gesture recognition.
+Such prominent works in the field of Mathematics as \cite{linear_clustering,tip96space_filling_curves,tkde_analysis_hilbert} have evidenced that the locality between objects in multi-dimensional space is preserved in linear space.
+Inspired by such idea, recent widely works consist of \cite{hilbert_curve_for_sEMG, tip19hybrid_LSTM, thinking_in_patch} have been proposed to introduce the Hilbert curves into a CV application. \cite{tip19hybrid_LSTM} noted that the order of the image patches has a significant impact on the performance of the Long-Short Term Memory (LSTM), and if the zigzag flattening was performed in the horizontal direction, the neighboring blocks in the vertical direction are far apart.
+Eventually, the LSTM may not establish the connection between those patches well.
+To improve the performance of localization in the detection of image forgeries, they utilized the Hilbert curves to arrange image patches before the block sequences were fed into the LSTM.
+With the same idea, to extract the better spatial features, FDPT \cite{thinking_in_patch} also utilized the Hilbert curves to flatten image patches before feed them into the Gated Recurrent Unit (GRU).
+By contrast, \cite{hilbert_curve_for_sEMG} employed the Hilbert curves to generate 2D image representations from 1D surface electromyography (sEMG) signals, then the features of the sEMG signals were extracted by the CNN based backbones.
+But, the above methods only apply the Hilbert curve to a CV task without in-depth theoretical analysis and fine empirical experimental proofs.